 BOARD OF PUBLIC WORKS: The Board of Public Works Commissioners adopted the Final EIR Board Report, Street Tree Policy and Mandatory Project Features Policy on Friday, May 14, 2021.
 The official schedule and meeting agendas for the Board of Public Works is available at the City website: https://www.lacity.org/government/board-public-works-meetings.

 CITY COUNCIL: After the Board of Public Works Commissioners’ review and City Council Committee(s) recommendations, on the Final EIR and proposed Project, the Los Angeles City Council will consider the Final EIR and proposed Project.
 The City Council will consider certifying the Final EIR, making the required CEQA findings, and approving the proposed Project, including the adoption of the proposed ordinance, at a future City Council meeting.
 The Public Works Committee approved the item as amended on Wednesday, May 26, 2021.
-The City Council meeting has not yet been scheduled.
+The City Council meeting occurred on Tuesday, June 22, 2021.

 The official schedule and meeting agendas for the City Council and applicable Council Committees are available at the City website: https://lacity.org/government/meeting-calendars/city-council-meetingsagendas.